 - Cyclosporine is associated with several toxic side effects that can be avoided if blood levels are monitored.
 The dose may be adjusted if the detected level is too high.

-By monitoring cyclosporine blood levels, health practitioners can better ensure that each individual is receiving the right amount and formulation of drug needed to treat his or her particular case, to maximize the therapeutic effects while minimizing the drug toxicity.
+By monitoring cyclosporine blood levels, healthcare practitioners can better ensure that each individual is receiving the right amount and formulation of drug needed to treat his or her particular case, to maximize the therapeutic effects while minimizing the drug toxicity.

 When is it ordered?